mannanshihab/Shutkiz-demo/README.md

 Laravel is a web application framework with expressive, elegant syntax.
 We believe development must be an enjoyable and creative experience to be truly fulfilling.
 Laravel takes the pain out of development by easing common tasks used in many web projects, such as:

-- php artisan make:filament-resource Customer
+- php artisan make:filament-resource Contact

 - php artisan make:filament-relation-manager OrderResource address street_address